The best schools in Cambridgeshire

 The guide factors in such variables as how all pupils are progressing, attendance scores, the ratio of teachers to pupils, and how successful students are in going onto further education and securing jobs.

-For more details on how the Real School Guide scores are calculated, go here.
+For more details on how the scores are calculated, visit the Real School Guide scores website.

 In their 2020 guide, the top ten secondary schools in Cambridgeshire were as follows: